k-grosser/Evaluation-of-templates-for-requirements-documentation/README.md

 ## Usage Instructions

 The data within TemplateComparisonAnalytics.xlsx can be used to compare different template systems used to phrase the different variants of requirements documents among each other.
-It can be used to find differences and pecurlarities with respect to the metrics selected for the quality factors relevant for template systems.
+It can be used to find differences and peculiarities with respect to the metrics selected for the quality factors relevant for template systems.
-Further, the data can also be used to validate these metrics and in particlar the guideline rules behind them, e.g., through analysis of dependencies among metrics.
+Further, the data can also be used to validate these metrics and in particular the guideline rules behind them, e.g., through analysis of dependencies among metrics.
 The requirements samples can also be extracted and used for other analysis on the requirement texts.
 Similar, the metrics can also be used with other requirements, to extend the analysis.

 The following columns in "TemplateComparisonAnalytics.xlsx" are updated through workbook links from "TemplateComparison_calculatedMetrics.xlsx":